Larnaca - a small port town, which has recently enjoyed great popularity among tourists.

 Premises, united by a common wall, have their own balcony or veranda overlooking the patio, tangerine grove or vineyard.
 Comfort and modern amenities combined with traditional furniture and design will make your stay and vacation pleasant and comfortable.
 All houses have central heating and have a fireplace.
 The bedrooms certainly put air conditioning.
 Pictures with the local landscape and decorative glass products - is the most common and common attributes of traditional design in the village.
 They really are cozy and acquaints visitors with the tradition.

-Farmhouse in Cyprus attracts a lot of tourists from Germany, Austria and Great Britain, who fell in love with this kind of leisure and has repeatedly visited Cyprus for this purpose.
-Most places in the villages to be ordered directly, although it can be done through any travel agent.
-Bookings directly testify to the popularity of this type of tourism and the true interest to him-people learn from each other about a particular place, a particular country, the level of services and a call to order.
-80 percent of foreign visitors who have visited the villages of Cyprus, returning the second and third time, and about 40 percent of Cypriots re-book a place for the soul.
-All this leaves hope for a bright future of agritourism.
+Agrotourism in Cyprus attracts a lot of tourists from Germany, Austria and Great Britain, who have come to love this kind of recreation and have repeatedly visited Cyprus for this purpose.
+Most places in the villages are ordered directly, although this can be done through any travel agent.
+Orders directly indicate the popularity of this type of tourism and the true interest in it - people learn from each other about this or that place, a particular village, the level of services and just call to order.
+80 percent of foreign visitors who have visited the Cypriot villages are returning for the second and third time, and approximately 40 percent of Cypriots re-book a place to their liking.
+All this leaves hope for a good future for agro-tourism.

 Travel agencies usually sell a package that includes the cost of airfare and stay in one of the houses of rural tourism.
 Order of transport to place the tourist can take care of myself, getting a travel agency all necessary information.
 Often prices agrotourism when ordering from abroad include the rental car.